nadrad/h-m-m/readme.md

 * `1` to `9` - collapse the nth level and expand those before
 * `f` - focuses by collapsing all, but the ancestors and descendants of the active node
 * `F` - locks focus as the active node changes (try it with the center lock)
-* `i` - collapses all the first level items except for the one that contains the active node
+* `r` - collapses all the first level items except for the one that contains the active node
-* `I` - collapses the children of the active node
+* `R` - collapses the children of the active node

 Search: